Music

 Many of our staff are non-specialist and it enables them to access the subject knowledge needed to be highly effective in their teaching of Music.
 We give the children wider opportunities to perform to a larger audience such as nativity production, harvest and easter service and end of year production.

 We are confident that the design of Charanga provides clear progression in all four strands of Music.
 This progression enables formative assessment to further develop teaching and learning in Music.
 Charanga also gives clear indications of how to differentiate in lessons to challenge the more able.
-We endeavor to ensure that Music is not seen as a stand-alone subject but is incorporated into many other areas of our curriculum.
+We endeavour to ensure that Music is not seen as a stand-alone subject but is incorporated into many other areas of our curriculum.

 Impact